HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-improve.md

 #### Examining the report

 The auto-generated report resides in a sub-folder of `$APP_HOME/experiment-reports/`.
-At this time, there should be only subdirectory `v00001`, containing some folders and a `README.md` file, the report.
+At this time, there should be only one subdirectory `v00001` and a link `latest` to it.
+This directory contains some other folders and a `README.md` file, the report.
 The report contains a number of informative statistics about the corpus and about the extractions, including the number of generated mention candidates, information about the training set, the number of extractions, and counts for the most frequently extracted entity pairs.
 It should look similar to the
 following:

 ```